hradio/dab-web-player/README.md

 <tr>
     <td>unhandeldEdiTag</td>
-    <td> An EDI tag was found in the stream that was not further handled. this is especially the case for custom edi tags the case .</td>
+    <td> An EDI tag was found in the stream that was not further handled. this is especially the case for custom edi tags.</td>
     <td>
         <code>{tagName, payLoad}</code><br>
         payload: <code>uint8Array</code>